-4. A list of questions prepared in advance by Iceland, Mexico, the Netherlands, Norway, Slovenia, and the United Kingdom of Great Britain and Northern Ireland was transmitted to Liechtenstein through the troika.
-These questions are available on the extranet of the UPR.
+4. A list of questions prepared in advance by Iceland, Mexico, the Netherlands, Norway, Slovenia and the United Kingdom of Great Britain and Northern Ireland was transmitted to Liechtenstein through the troika.
+These questions are available on the extranet of the universal periodic review (UPR).